 Spotfire can be used reliably in GxP compliant standard operating procedures, we can make documents available regarding this topic.

-We have consulted with many different companies regarding making data available for power users en report viewers to achieve insights into the data and to drive actions and decisions.
+We have consulted with many different companies regarding making data available for power users and report viewers to achieve insights into the data and to drive actions and decisions.

 How information management by Quintus leads to more efficiency at Energie Beheer Nederland